astral-sh/uv/docs/reference/cli.md

 <p>By default, the current project is installed into the environment with all of its dependencies.
 The <code>--no-install-project</code> option allows the project to be excluded, but all of its dependencies are still installed.
 This is particularly useful in situations like building Docker images where installing the project separately from its dependencies allows optimal layer caching.</p>

+</dd><dt><code>--no-install-workspace</code></dt><dd><p>Do not install any workspace members, including the root project.</p>

+<p>By default, all of the workspace members and their dependencies are installed into the environment.
+The <code>--no-install-workspace</code> option allows exclusion of all the workspace members while retaining their dependencies.
+This is particularly useful in situations like building Docker images where installing the workspace separately from its dependencies allows optimal layer caching.</p>

 </dd><dt><code>--no-progress</code></dt><dd><p>Hide all progress outputs.</p>

 <p>For example, spinners or progress bars.</p>